anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 It can be partial or total, visible or not.
 Open-source code can be upstream code coming directly from open-source public repositories or code within a commercial application or network function.

-The strength of open-source code is the availability of code source developed by a community which maintain and improve it.
+The strength of open-source code is the availability of code source developed by a community which maintains and improves it.
 Open-source code integration with application source code helps to develop and produce applications faster.
 But, in return, it can introduce security risks if a risk management DevSecOps approach is not implemented.
 The GSMA white paper, “Open Networking & the Security of Open Source Software Deployment - Future Networks”, alerts on these risks and addresses the challenges coming with open-source code usage.
-Amongst these risks for security, we can mention a poor quality code containing security flaws, an obsolete code with known vulnerabilities, and the lack of knowledge of open source communities’ branches activity.
+Amongst these risks for security, we can mention a poor code quality containing security flaws, an obsolete code with known vulnerabilities, and the lack of knowledge of open source communities’ branches activity.
 An active branch will come with bugs fixes, it will not be the case with an inactive branch.
 The GSMA white paper develops means to mitigate these security issues.